car251290/myMemories/README.md

 When requirements and workloads change, MongoDB Atlas makes it easy to make post-deployment modifications to the database.
 Scale up, add more storage, configure cross-region clusters, create read-only or analytics nodes, and more with the click of a button.

+## Collection have documents or objects and documents looks like JSON objects
+## inside each document you have the data with key-value pairs or arrays of items.

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.